visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 within a half-day's (4 hours) worth of effort.
 When there are many such tasks in the system to work on, the **Primary** is free to use his/her judgment to decide which s/he can most productively address.

+Part of the acknowledgment of this new category of work is the new issue tracker for tracking it. *New* **Customer Response** activity will start with an issue being added in this new issue tracker.
+However, there are likely a number of issues of this same kind already mixed in with our *normal* product development issues backlog.
+These should probably be audited for whether or not they are an issue of the *general housekeeping* or *low-hanging fruit* type here and then appropriately re-labeled.

 Scheduling and Load Balancing
 -----------------------------